tebatalla/css-friends/README.md

 - [Screenshot B][ss-04-b]
 - [Live][live-04]

 Add the footer to the bottom of the document.
-It does not need to be nested.
+It does not need to be nested inside the `.content` container, but may be top level.
 You should be getting the hang of this by now!
 Floats in floats.
 Pay close attention to colors and typography.

 [ss-04-a]: ./screenshots/04-footer-a.png
 [ss-04-b]: ./screenshots/04-footer-b.png